 Copyright Allyson Chavez Larkin

-Ana Varela lived in Los Angeles, Buenos Aires, and Taipei before moving to Corpus Christi.
+Ana Varela lived in Los Angeles, Buenos Aires, and Taipei before moving to Corpus Christi, and then to Denver.
 She has proudly worked at a domestic violence shelter, as a paralegal at a non-profit immigration law firm, and spends her free time finding volunteer families for international students.
 She is a freelance writer, cultural consultant, and host of the Corpus Culture Fest.
 Her work has been featured in anthologies, and she was a board member and panelist at the 2019 People’s Poetry Festival.

 Pacing back in forth in the lobby of a women's shelter